On June 23, 2022, Regional Council approved By-law 2022-47 adopting the Niagara Official Plan.

 Intensification is how many new dwelling units can be added to an already built-up area.
 Density is a measure of how many people and jobs can be accommodated in a given area.

 Through good design, we can have communities that incorporate more dense forms of housing while still keeping what makes Niagara unique.

-Niagara's current Official Plan is outdated compared to neighbouring communities, particularly around employment lands, and lacks clearly defined employment areas and mapping.
-This makes Niagara less competitive than other communities.
+Niagara's existing official plan lacks clearly defined employment areas and mapping, making it less competitive than other communities.